bootstarted/flowtip/README.md

 ### Root Alignment

 Root alignment refers to the alignment of the tooltip's root relative to the pivot.
 See `rootAlign` and `rootAlignOffset`.

+## Clamping

+By default the tooltip is "clamped" to its parent.
+Meaning even if the target leaves the viewport, the tooltip would never leave the viewport.
+The clamping behaviour can be controlled via the `clamp` property.

+When `clamp` is `true`, the flyout will always remains in the parent even if the target is out of the parent.

+When `clamp` is `false`, the flyout will always attatch itself to the target, even if it’s outside the parent, but it will make a best effort to be in the parent.